OpenTreeOfLife/propinquity/README.md

 ## Sketch
 A cartoon of the pipeline with peyotl tools in pink and otcetera tools in blue.
+Input from other components of Open Tree of Life are ovals.
+Settings of the propinquity config file are in diamonds.

-Inputs are ovals, products of this repo are contents of directories, and the rectangles show these directories.
+The products of this repo are contents of directories, and the rectangles show these directories.
 Don't take this too literally.
 In some cases, there are multiple targets created with different tools in a subdirectory.